felipeosouza/tikfollows/README.md

 # Main features used in the project

-- MongoDb Realm and Atlas
+- MongoDB Realm and Atlas
 - Redux
 - Google Sign-in
 - React Navigation